MFA Application Requirements

-Priority deadline for fall 2015 admission admission into JBU's MFA in Visual Communication Design program is June 1, 2015.
+Priority deadline for Fall 2017 admission admission into JBU's MFA in Collaborative Design program is April 1, 2017.
+However, early applications are encouraged.
 Admission is selective, and applicants must meet all criteria for admission into JBU's Graduate School to be considered for admission into the MFA program.

-To be considered for admission into the MFA in Visual Communication Design program, please submit the following:
+To be considered for admission into the MFA in Collaborative Design program, please submit the following:

 - Online application for admission (includes three references)